ckvignesh/property-management-system/README.md

 # Property Management System in Java

-Please run this on Netbeans.
+Please open this project and run this on Netbeans.